 According to the legend it was here that the first king of Portugal, Afonso Henriques was born.
-Also here took place some of the heroic fights to defend the young kingdom of Portugal.
+Also here took place some of the heroic fights to defend the young king of Portugal.

-Guimarães Castle, like so many others, was abandoned for a long time, being only restored on its grandiosity, on the second half of the 20th century.
+Guimarães Castle, like so many others, was abandoned for a long time, being only restored on its grandiosity, in the second half of the 20th century.